-“We are walking every day from the forest to reach market and the sick people were being carried to the hospital.
-Now the new bye pass will be of great help for us”, he expressed.
+“We are walking every day from the forest to reach the market and sick people were being carried to the hospital.
+Now the new bye-pass will be of great help for us”, he expressed.

 The sources informed that the old road which was completely washed away is looked after by Border Roads Organization (BRO) and would take almost a year to completely restore the road.